Amaha / / / What Is Learned Helplessness? How To Get Out Of Learned Helplessness

 Thought work requires time and effort, and you might need professional help along the way.
 You can reach out to a therapist to get the support you need.

 If you are experiencing depression, make a plan to complete certain activities in your day.
 Doing even a single task in a day can help you feel a sense of control and accomplishment.
-You can start off small, and gradually complete larger/more tasks over time.
+You can start small and gradually complete larger/more tasks over time.
 Planning your day can give you a sense of structure and control, and getting things done can help you feel confident in your ability to carry out day-to-day tasks.
-Doing this can then give you the motivation and confidence to tackle broader problems in life around work, relationships, or even personal growth.
+Doing this can then give you the motivation and confidence to tackle broader problems in life, around work, relationships, or even personal growth.

 Learned helplessness can interfere with your productivity and cause you to doubt your own abilities.
 Setting and achieving goals consistently can help you regain a sense of control.